petrus-prins/myRIO_Beyond_LV2021_Installer/README.md

 C:\Program Files (x86)\National Instruments\LabVIEW 2022

 * Remember to update your myRIO to the latest firmware available for your selected LabVIEW Installation before loading any projects.
-NOTE: (myRIO 1950 units seem to become myRIO 1900 units - i.e no WIFI after the 2022Q3 firmware upgrade.
+NOTE: (myRIO 1950 units seem to become myRIO 1900 units - i.e no WIFI after the 2022Q3 firmware upgrade).
 This makes sense as NI announced extended support for myRIO 1900 only.

 There is an example myRIO LED + Accelerometer test program (LV2022Q3) included.